Conditions comorbid to autism: Depression

-Developmental coordination disorder
+Developmental coordination disorder (dyspraxia)

 The initial accounts of Asperger syndrome and other diagnostic schemes include descriptions of developmental coordination disorder.
-Children with ASD may be delayed in acquiring motor skills that require motor dexterity, such as bicycle riding or opening a jar, and may appear awkward or "uncomfortable in their own skin".
+Children with autism may be delayed in acquiring motor skills that require motor dexterity, such as bicycle riding or opening a jar, and may appear awkward or "uncomfortable in their own skin".
 They may be poorly coordinated, or have an odd or bouncy gait or posture, poor handwriting, other hand/dexterity impairments, or problems with visual-motor integration, visual-perceptual skills, and conceptual learning.
 They may show problems with proprioception (sensation of body position) on measures of developmental coordination disorder, balance, tandem gait, and finger-thumb apposition.

 Epilepsy

-ASD is also associated with epilepsy, with variations in risk of epilepsy due to age, cognitive level, and type of language disorder.
-One in four autistic children develops seizures, often starting either in early childhood or adolescence.
+Autism is also associated with epilepsy, with variations in risk of epilepsy due to age, cognitive level, and type of language disorder.
+One in four autistic children develop seizures, often starting either in early childhood or adolescence.
 Seizures, caused by abnormal electrical activity in the brain, can produce a temporary loss of consciousness (a "blackout"), a body convulsion, unusual movements, or staring spells.
 Sometimes a contributing factor is a lack of sleep or a high fever.
 An EEG can help confirm the seizure's presence.
 Typically, onset of epilepsy occurs before age five or during puberty, and is more common in females and individuals who also have a comorbid intellectual disability.

+Fetal alcohol spectrum disorder

+Fetal alcohol spectrum disorders (FASD) are a group of conditions that can occur in a person who is exposed to alcohol during gestation.
+Evidence on the link between FASD and autism is limited.
+Although results from studies are mixed, it is estimated that 2.6% of children with an FASD are autistic as well, a rate almost two times higher than that reported in the general US population.
+However, there is no information on the prevalence of FASD amongst those with autism.

 Fragile X syndrome

 Fragile X syndrome is the most common inherited form of intellectual disability.
 It was so named because one part of the X chromosome has a defective piece that appears pinched and fragile when under a microscope.
-Fragile X syndrome affects about two to five percent of people with ASD.
-If one child has Fragile X, there is a 50% chance that boys born to the same parents will have Fragile X (see Mendelian genetics).
-Other members of the family who may be contemplating having a child may also wish to be checked for the syndrome.
+Fragile X syndrome represents an estimated 1% to 6% of all autism cases.

 Gender dysphoria

 Gender dysphoria is a diagnosis given to transgender people who experience discomfort related to their gender identity.
 Autistic people are more likely to experience gender dysphoria.
-Around 20% of gender identity clinic-assessed individuals reported characteristics of ASD.
+Around 20% of gender identity clinic-assessed individuals reported characteristics of autism.